costaivo/TipsAndTricks/AngularJS_2/00_TipsNTricks.md

 - Run `npm install` to install the latest packages.

+### Check and Update Global npm packages

+- find out which packages need to be updated
+`npm outdated -g --depth=0`

+- To Update global package you can use
+`npm update -g <package>:`

 ## Git

 ### Change Git config to set username locally for a project folder